lightly-ai/lightly/docs/source/docker/security/security.rst

 **Data stored on your Cloud:**

-- Samples - the actual images and videos as well as extracted frames or thumbnails
+- Samples - the actual images and videos
+- extracted crops, frames or thumbnails

 .. note:: Lightly does caching of the predictions and metadata for faster retrieval.